gwicks/fastify-mcp-server/README.md

 ## Authentication: Bearer Token Support

 You can secure your MCP endpoints using Bearer token authentication.
-The plugin provides a `bearerMiddleware` option, which enables validation of Bearer tokens in the `Authorization` header for all MCP requests.
+The plugin provides a `bearerMiddlewareOptions` option, which enables validation of Bearer tokens in the `Authorization` header for all MCP requests.

 ### Enabling Bearer Token Authentication

-Pass the `bearerMiddleware` option when registering the plugin.
+Pass the `bearerMiddlewareOptions` option when registering the plugin.
 It accepts `BearerAuthMiddlewareOptions` from the SDK:

 ```typescript
 import type { BearerAuthMiddlewareOptions } from '@modelcontextprotocol/sdk/server/auth/middleware/bearerAuth.js';